richardposner/BioNetFit2/README.md

-Another new option was included so the user can specify the constraint weight, which can be any value between 0 and 1 A very small number (i.e 0.1) = fit values matter the most A very large number (i.e 0.9) = constraints matter the most A balanced value (i.e 0.5) = both fit and contrsaint values are equally important
+Another new option was included so the user can specify the constraint weight, which can be any value between 0 and 1.
+A very small number (i.e 0.1) = fit values matter the most.
+A very large number (i.e 0.9) = constraints matter the most.
+A balanced value (i.e 0.5) = both fit and contrsaint values are equally important.

 For example: